samithf/SamithFernando/README.md

 # Hi, I'm Samith 👋

-<strong>I am a Senior Full-stack Engineer</strong>

-A full-stack engineer with years of experience, I create amazing websites and web apps to make the internet a better place.
+Fullstack javascript developer with over 10 years of experience in developing high- quality, user-friendly, and scalable products regardless of the stack.